 A solar system lease can provide a variety of purchase and renewal options.
 There are two kinds of solar leases you might consider: a capital lease or an operating lease.
 An operating lease is like renting the equipment, while a capital lease functions more like a loan since the asset is treated like it’s owned by the lessee.
 Like traditional equipment leases, solar operating leases provide use of the solar equipment itself in exchange for a monthly lease payment.
 You benefit from the clean electricity generated from the rented installation, and you do not have to operate or maintain the solar panel system yourself.
 With a capital lease, you could be responsible for some operations and maintenance, but you may also be able to directly take advantage of the significant federal solar investment tax credit (ITC), which might make it worth the extra commitment.

 The combination of little to no upfront cost, known lease payments and lower utility bills typically leads to an immediate reduction in electricity costs and provides increased savings over time.
-Lease agreements typically last 15-20 years, and you may have the option to purchase the solar system at the end of that time at a reduced cost, renew the lease or have the system removed.
+Lease agreements typically last 7-10 years (sometimes as many as 15), and you may have the option to purchase the solar system at the end of that time at a reduced cost, renew the lease or have the system removed.

 A PPA is a financing arrangement that allows businesses, government agencies and educational institutions to purchase solar electricity with no upfront capital cost.
 You buy the energy, not the solar equipment.
 It’s a great way to boost your green profile without having to take on the responsibilities of being a solar system owner-operator.